shagedorn/StateRestorationDemo/README.md

 + `RESTORATION_CLASS`: Non-initial view controllers are restored, too
 + `STATE_ENCODING`: View controllers restore their views' state
 + `SIZE_CLASSES`: The window's size classes are preserved

+**Note:** Both to improve the project and to support the current version of Swift, there have been major updates that are not reflected by the tagged commits.
+The tags are still helpful to follow the various steps, but you should use the latest commit on `master` for a working version.